clustervision/trinityX/doc/installation.rst

 .. note:: By default, high availability is enabled in the installer, so it expects to have access to two machines which will become the controllers.
 To install a non-HA version, you need to update the ``ha`` variable in ``group_vars/all``.
 For more details on the high availability configuration you can consult :doc:`ha_design`.

 If more verbose output is desired during the installation process, you can use ``ansible-playbook``'s ``-v`` option.
 The verbosity level will increase according to the number of ``v``.
-For further details about the use of ansible, including its command line options, please consult the `official ansible documentation <https://docs.ansible.com/>`_.
+For further details about the use of Ansible, including its command line options, please consult the `official Ansible documentation <https://docs.ansible.com/>`_.

 `controller.yml` playbook